MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-planning-for-using-appv-with-office.md

 ### Before you implement Office coexistence

-Before implementing Office coexistence, review the information in the following table that corresponds to the newest version of Office that you will use in coexistence.
+Before implementing Office coexistence, review the information in the following table that corresponds to the newest version of Office that you'll use in coexistence.
 The documentation linked here will guide you in implementing coexistence for Windows Installer-based (MSI) and Click-to-Run installations of Office.

 |Office version|Relevant how-to guides|
 |---|---|